 JWTs consist of three parts separated by dots:Header

-Ensures the token hasnβt been tampered with:Implementation in Definable
+Ensures the token hasnβt been tampered with using RS256 asymmetric encryption:Implementation in Definable

 Token Generation

-When a user logs in successfully, the system generates a JWT:- User ID (
+When a user logs in successfully via Stytch, the system receives a session JWT from Stytch:- Stytch user ID (

 - Extracts the token from the Authorization header

-- Verifies the token signature using the secret key
+- Verifies the token signature using RS256 and Stytchβs public key

 Using JWT in Requests